Saw Palmetto – Prostate

 The herb’s effect on enlarged prostate tissue is by far the most clinically important.

-Its berries contain free fatty acids and plant sterol compounds described as phytosterols or sitosterols, especially beta-sitosterol and some related chemicals.
-These ingredients appear to modify estrogen receptors and block the conversion of testosterone to dihydrotestosterone (DHT), a more active chemical.
 There are also flavonoids and some polysaccharides in the berries, but their activity has not been described.
 Standardized products contain 85 to 95 percent fatty acids and sterols.

 The Plant: